Open Ad Hoc Teamwork with Cooperative Game Theory: Related Works

 \section{Related Works}

 \textbf{Theoretical Models for Ad Hoc Teamwork.} In our review of theoretical models for describing ad hoc teamwork (AHT), we begin by discussing foundational works. \citet{brafman1996partially} pioneered the study of ad hoc teamwork by investigating the repeated matrix game with a single teammate.
 Subsequent contributions extended this line of inquiry to scenarios involving multiple teammates, as exemplified by \citet{agmon2012leading}, who expanded the analysis to incorporate multiple teammates. \citet{agmon2014modeling} further relaxed assumptions by allowing teammates' policies to be drawn from a known set.
 Stone et al. \citet{stone2010teach} proposed collaborative multi-armed bandits, initially formalizing AHT but with notable assumptions, such as knowing teammates' policies and environments. \citet{albrecht2013game} introduced the stochastic Bayesian game (SBG) as the first complete theoretical model for addressing dynamic environments and unknown teammates in AHT.
 Building upon the SBG, \citet{rahman2021towards} proposed the open stochastic Bayesian game (OSBG) to address open ad hoc teamwork (OAHT). \citet{ZintgrafDCWH21} modelled AHT as interactive Bayesian reinforcement learning (IBRL) in Markov games, focusing on solving non-stationary teammates' policies within episodes.
 In contrast, \citet{xie2021learning} introduced a hidden parameter Markov decision process (HiP-MDP) to address scenarios where teammates' policies vary across episodes but remain stationary within each episode.
 In this paper, we contribute to the theoretical landscape of AHT by extending the coalitional affinity game (CAG) from the perspective of cooperative game theory, under the assumptions similar to SBG and OSBG.
 In more details, we introduce a novel theoretical model, referred to as \textbf{O}pen \textbf{S}tochastic \textbf{B}ayesian \textbf{C}oalitional \textbf{A}ffinity \textbf{G}ame (OSB-CAG), shedding light on the interactive process between the learner and temporary teammates.
-This theoretical model can be seen as an extension of OSBG (see Appendix~\ref{sec:general_ad_hoc_teamwork_framework}), where the relationship between agents is conceptualized as a dynamic affinity graph in theory, moving beyond treating the graph solely as an implementation tool.\footnote{If the dynamic affinity graph is with no edges, the OSB-CAG will degrade to an OSBG.} Our proposed solution concept, DVSC, provides a fresh perspective on how the learner can find optimal policies to attract temporary teammates for effective collaboration.
+This theoretical model can be seen as an extension of OSBG (see Appendix~\ref{sec:general_ad_hoc_teamwork_framework}), where the relationship between agents is conceptualized as a dynamic affinity graph in theory, moving beyond treating the graph solely as an implementation tool.\footnote{If the dynamic affinity graph is with no edges, the OSB-CAG will degrade to a plain OSBG.} Our proposed solution concept, DVSC, provides a fresh perspective on how the learner can find optimal policies to attract temporary teammates for effective collaboration.
+Furthermore, we introduce a more specified transition function under our theoretical model in place of the one proposed by \citet{rahman2021towards}.
+The main benefit of our proposed transition function is that it enjoys a strong relationship to the underlying assumptions, and explicitly subsumes the concrete interactive process described by \citet{rahman2021towards}.